Kedem-Yomtov/Automatic-Shift-Scheduler/README.md

 ## Running the Project

 To run the scheduling algorithm, execute the `Main.java` class in Eclipse.
-The program will print debug information and the final scheduling output to the console.
+The program will print debug information and the final scheduling output to the JavaFX Interface.

 ---